pscally1005/pscally1005.github.io/_posts/draft/2026-09-28-high-fiber-sugar-substitute.markdown

   <div id='cookie' class='table-of-contents-2'></div>
   Here, I'm using <a href='#recipe'>my high fiber sugar substitute</a> to make a batch of my <a href='/recipes/chocolate-chip-cookies'>Classic Chocolate Chip Cookies</a>, where I swapped out the 1 cup (200 g) <a href='/misc/hidden-sugar'>granulated sugar</a> for 1 cup (200 g) of <a href='#recipe'>sugar substitute</a>.
 I also went for <a href='/misc/grains#whole-wheat'>whole wheat flour</a> and <a href='/misc/olive-oil'>olive oil</a> instead of <a href='/misc/grains#white-wheat'>white flour</a> and <a href='/misc/dairy#butter'>butter</a> to make a healthier cookie.<br><br>

-  Since the <a href='#recipe'>sugar substitute</a> can be a little sticky and prone to clumping, I added 2 tbsp (30 g) <a href='/misc/dairy#almond-milk'>almond milk</a> to the cookie dough, and made sure to mix throughly through a combination of an <a href='https://amzn.to/45yqsbM'>electric hand mixer</a> and massaging it with my hands wearing <a href='https://amzn.to/414BfHP'>kitchen gloves</a>.
+  Since the <a href='#recipe'>sugar substitute</a> can be a little sticky and prone to clumping, I added 2 tbsp (30 g) <a href='/misc/dairy#almond-milk'>almond milk</a> to the cookie dough, and made sure to mix thoroughly through a combination of an <a href='https://amzn.to/45yqsbM'>electric hand mixer</a> and massaging it with my hands wearing <a href='https://amzn.to/414BfHP'>kitchen gloves</a>.
 I still used standard chocolate chips, so there's still <a href='/misc/hidden-sugar'>added sugar</a>.
 - |
   COMPARE(
     "highfibersugarsubcookies",